slarmoo/.github/profile/simon/simonReact/simonReactP2.md

 - Review the code and get comfortable with everything it represents.
 - Debug the front and backend.

-  ⚠ Do not use the `live server` extension since your frontend code will now be served up by the the Vite hot swappable HTTP server when you run `npm run dev`.
-Set breakpoints for your frontend code in the browser.

 - Make modifications to the code as desired.
 Experiment and see what happens.

+> [!IMPORTANT]
+> Do not use the `live server` extension since your frontend code will now be served up by the the Vite hot swappable HTTP server when you run `npm run dev`.
+Set breakpoints for your frontend code in the browser.

 ## Deploy to production

+> [!IMPORTANT]
+> The `deployReact.sh` deployment script is different from the previous scripts and depends upon the `vite` package to be installed so that it can execute the toolchain that bundles the React application into static files that the browser can render.
+The bundled files are then deployed to your production environment.

 - Deploy to your production environment using the `deployReact.sh` script found in the [example class application](https://github.com/webprogramming260/simon-react/blob/main/deployReact.sh).
 Take some time to understand how it works.

-  ⚠ **NOTE** - The `deployReact.sh` deployment script is different from the previous scripts and depends upon the `vite` package to be installed so that it can execute the toolchain that bundles the React application into static files that the browser can render.
-The bundled files are then deployed to your production environment.

   ```sh
   ./deployReact.sh -k <yourpemkey> -h <yourdomain> -s simon